 While Volefossen was the most prominent of the named waterfalls in the Oldedalen Valley, Julie and I saw countless more tumbling down both sides of the valley walls.

 Some looked very significant and may have names.
 Others seemed like run-of-the-mill temporary snowmelt types which would be significant in most places except here in waterfall-rich Norway.

-From what I was able to tell on the Norgeskart map, the officially named waterfalls were Hundefossen, Melkevollfossen, and Volefossen (there could be others I’ve missed).
+From what I was able to tell on the Norgeskart map, the officially named waterfalls were Hundefossen, Sjølskorfossen, Melkevollfossen, and Volefossen (there could be others I’ve missed).

-Beyond the headwaters of Oldevatnet near the head of Oldedalen Valley was Rustifossen, which I used to think was the labeled Melkevollfossen even though it was not fed by the Melkevollbreen Glacier.
+For example, beyond the headwaters of Oldevatnet near the head of Oldedalen Valley was Rustifossen, which I used to think was the labeled Melkevollfossen even though it was not fed by the Melkevollbreen Glacier.

 Instead, this waterfall was on a seemingly unnamed watercourse fed by a highland tarn or lake left behind by the receding glacier Flatebreen.